QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Problem description

-In this paper we consider a data center consisting of $I$ applications and $J$ servers as shown below in Fig. \ref{figure:system}.
-The individual servers can have different power functions and handle different applications.
-The server clusters and application assignments (virtualization) are given.
-Routing service requests follows a time-invariant probabilistic rule with the probability matrix P=[$p_{ij}$].
-The arrival process of each application follows a renewal process, where inter-arrival times and workloads constitute sequences of random variables following some general distributions having finite mean and variance.
-When a service request of an application arrives, the router (or the load balancer) assigns the request to one of $J$ servers according to the predefined probability.
-Each server processes all requests in a round-robin fashion with the same rate.
-That is, we model it as a processor sharing queue.
-Thus an analysis of thinning and superpositioning of independent renewal processes is necessary to deal with each server.
-The SLAs are defined in terms of response times; the probability that the response time of a request -- the time between arrival and service completion -- exceeds a specific threshold, must fall below a certain level.
+We consider a system consisting of $I$ applications and $J$ servers with a router, as shown in Figure~\ref{figure:system}.
+The individual servers can have different power functions and handle various applications.
+The server clusters and corresponding application assignments (virtualization) are given.
+Routing service requests follow a time-invariant probabilistic rule with the probability matrix $P=[p_{ij}]$.
+The arrival process of each application follows a renewal process, where inter-arrival time and workload random variables follow some general distributions having finite means and variances.
+When a service request of an application arrives, the router (or the load balancer) assigns the request to one of the $J$ servers according to the predefined probability.
+Each server processes all requests in a round-robin fashion at the same rate (i.e., we model each server as a PS queue).
+Thus, analyzing the thinning and superposition of independent renewal processes is necessary to deal with each server.
+Servers operate at different speeds when they are either busy or idle.
+When the server \(j\) is in a busy period, it runs at a predetermined speed $x_j$.
+Otherwise, it operates at minimum speed $x_j^{min}$.
+The QoS conditions are defined in terms of response time; the probability that the response time of a request--the time between arrival and service completion--exceeds a specific threshold must fall below a particular level.

-\subsection{Optimization Model}
+Our model is a simplified representation of a real system that comprises a single router and servers with a single power function.
+The model, however, can be extended to multi-tier architecture or multi-core processors by suitably combining multiple models and adjusting power functions; this can be explored in future work.

+\subsection{\emph{Optimization model}}

-The objective of the optimization model is to minimize energy consumption in a data center.
-The decision variables are the routing probability matrix $P = [p_{ij}]$ and servers' speed $x_j$.
-We write the optimization model denoted by (M1) as:
+The optimization model’s objective is to minimize servers’ energy consumption in a data center.
+The decision variables are routing probability matrix $P = [p_{ij}]$ and servers’ speed $x_j$.
+We write the optimization model denoted by (M1) as follows: